-Cincinnati has A LOT to offer for a staycation.
+Cincinnati has A LOT to offer when it comes to staycation ideas.
 Our city has a great variety of activities that appeal to all ages.
 I’m still finding new things to do here all the time.

-Here are a few of my favorite suggestions.
+Here are a few of my favorite Cincinnati staycation suggestions.

 Our city has something for every interest level from art to beer, to history and adventure.
 I have a whole section dedicated to Cincy/Nky tours on my site to give you ideas.